How Jamie Lee Curtis Rocks the Magic of Short Hair for Women Over 50

 Jamie is 60 this year and it will be interesting to see what she does as she continues to age.
 Will she have something done to make sure her jaw line stays firm and strong, or will she truly relax into her senior years and let it all hang out… so to speak!

 Do you still have longer hair?
 Do you fear short hair as a lot of women do?
 Is your hair still dark or are you pepper and salt?
 Do you like your hair to make a statement?
+Do you have any tips on choosing short hairstyles for older women?
 Let’s discuss the advantages of short hair, and your fears of cutting your strands, in the comments below.